rage/programming-21/data/part-4/1-vscode.md

 <img src="4_1_1.png">

 It is also possible to start the interpreter inside Visual Studio Code.
 First you should execute a program by clicking on the green triangle.
-This should open a _Terminal_ section on your screen, where you can now type in `python3` (or `python`):
+This should open a _terminal_ section on your screen, where you can now type in `python3` (or `python`):

 <img src="4_1_2.png">

 You can also try a browser-based Python interpreter, such as <https://www.python.org/shell/>.

 The interpreter is a way of executing Python code line by line as soon as you write it.
-When you write a line of code and press _Enter_, the interpreter executes the code right away and shows you the results:
+When you write a line of code and press _enter_, the interpreter executes the code right away and shows you the results:

 <img src="4_1_3.png">